adogmaybe/intelligent-religion/README.md

 2. This religion cannot weaken its own practitioners.
 3. Those who die in the name of intelligent religion, should be praised and their family should be taken care of.
 4. Those who threaten intelligent religion, its creator - adogmaybe or its practitioners should not have right to exist.
+5. Tolerance is for weak, not for intelligent religion parctitioners.